-Members will be covered by Fee-For-Service (FFS) Medicaid during incarceration, then they will be enrolled with an MCO an average of thirty (30) days prior to release.
-The member with the assistance of the Reentry Coordinator will choose the MCO that would best suit their needs.
+Members will be covered by Fee-For-Service (FFS) Medicaid during incarceration, then enrolled with an MCO an average of thirty (30) days prior to release.
+The member with the assistance of the Reentry Coordinator and/or kynector, will choose the MCO that would best suit their needs.
 The MCO will then work with the member to set up continued treatment after release.

-An assistor or reentry coordinator will contact DCBS with the member's choice of MCO and the system would then switch the member from fee for service to the MCO.
-The MCO care coordinator would then meet with the member and reentry coordinator to complete as assessment of what the member needs to go back into the community successfully.
+A kynector or reentry coordinator will contact DCBS with the member's choice of MCO and the system would then switch the member from fee for service to the MCO.
+The MCO care coordinator would then meet with the member and reentry coordinator to complete an assessment of what the member needs to go back into the community successfully.
 No additional capitation rate would be given to the MCO.
-The goal of this process would be when the member is released, APPRISS would alert the Medicaid system that the member has been released from incarceration, therefore continuing the activation of the member's benefits.
+The goal of this process would be a seamless transition from incarceration release to community based treatment and an alert from APPRISS to the Medicaid system that the member has been released from incarceration to permit immediate activation of the member's benefits.